:

 Tip 2: Implement API best practices

 Efficient performance is essential to monitoring development budgets and end-user value impacts.
 Reports show that companies across all industries may be overspending on cloud services by an average of 42%.
-Setting a standard about which APIs your team will use, data formats, and configurations to set up APIs is a great starting point.
-Adding automation into scanning for these will make consistent, high performance a reality for your team.
+Establishing a standard for the APIs your team will use, along with data formats and configurations, is an excellent starting point.
+Incorporating automation to scan for these elements will help ensure consistent, high performance for your team.

 An institution of API best practices will give your team access to: